photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

   HTTPS reverse proxy such as [Traefik](proxies/traefik.md) or [Caddy](proxies/caddy-2.md).
   Your files and passwords will otherwise be transmitted in clear text and can be intercepted by anyone, including your provider, hackers, and governments.

-!!! note ""
-    Indexing large photo and video collections significantly benefits from [local SSD storage](troubleshooting/performance.md#storage) and plenty of memory for caching.
-Especially the conversion of RAW images and the transcoding of videos are very demanding.

 ### Architecture Specific Notes ###